DIY Home Maintenance

 Tool & finish Wet finger, remove painter tape Neat edge and proper bond

-For a step-by-step prep and application guide, see this simple guide to re-sealing wet areas.
+For a more detailed step-by-step guide, check out this simple guide to re-sealing wet areas.

 Curing Time, Water Exposure, and the Bathtub Weight Trick